777arc/textbook/content/frequency_domain.rst

  S = np.fft.fft(s)

-If we look at S we see it's an array of complex numbers:
+If we look at :code:`S` we see it's an array of complex numbers:

 .. code-block:: python